 Airport Departure Tax

-Departure taxes that were once collected at the Philip Goldson International Airport are now typically included in the cost of the airline ticket.
+Departure taxes that were once collected at the Philip S. W. Goldson International Airport are now typically included in the cost of the airline ticket.
 Please confirm with your airline that the fee is included at the time you purchase the ticket.
 If it is not included in that fee, the cost is approximately US $40.

 The foundation of Belizean Cuisine is the popular coconut milk rice and beans served with your favorite meat (stewed chicken, beef, pork and gibnut are local favorites) accompanied by potato salad.
 From north to south, east to west and out on the cayes, every location has its own variation but the great taste remains the same.
-With the addition of immigrants from Europe, Asia, Africa and neighbouring Central American countries over the years, Belizean cuisine also now has an added international flavour to complement its zesty variety.
+With the addition of immigrants from Europe, Asia, Africa and neighboring Central American countries over the years, Belizean cuisine also now has an added international flavor to complement its zesty variety.

 Tipping in Belize is mostly voluntary but some of the more prominent establishments do include gratuity in the bill.
 The suggested average tip is 10%, with 15 - 20% reserved for exemplary service.